To enjoy the full Mail & Guardian online experience: please upgrade your browser

 Today, both these very same sectors where Mama Emma first worked are still confronted with the very same problems of super-exploitation, where workers are being retrenched or casualised and blackmailed into accepting lower wages.

 Workers were on strike at Shoprite’s distribution centre in Centurion last year, until they were forced back to work.
-They were protesting against outsourcing and poverty pay, maintaining that 90% of the 1,000 staff at the facility were employed by labour brokers and paid poverty wages.

 Overall in retail and hospitality today over 30% of jobs are casualised.
 Labour brokers, the main drivers of casualisation, have attacked the principle of decent work, driving down workers’ wages and conditions of employment.
 They do not create any jobs but sponge off the labour of others and replace secure jobs with temporary and casual forms of employment.